cyclopunk/Rigger/README.md

 + Cached expression-based Member Invokers and Constructor Activators for speedy autowiring.
 + Module / Plugin System for Extensibility (Drones)
 + Fail Fast application startup.
-+ Managed startup lifecycle and dependency ordering (Module -> Configuration -> Managed -> Singleton -> Bootstrap).
++ Managed startup lifecycle and dependency ordering.
 + Include Additional Drone libraries for added functionality :
   - Drone.Cloud, unified cloud services automatically configured and injected into the container
   - Drone.API, automatically bootstraps a GraphQL endpoint that integrates your entity model
   - Drone.Data, Wide Column Storage, ML Services, And Statistical Services
   - Drone.Chronos, Timer functionality for services.
++ Extreme framework flexability - All basic functionality can be replaced by using Replace<OldImpl, NewImpl>() on the Rig.
+Here are some basic services with default implementations:
+    - IAutowirer - Autowires an instance by looking up services and injecting them into fields or properties.
+    - IConfigurationService - A container wide configuration service
+    - IMethodInvoker - Invokes a method with parameters from the container.
+    - IEventRegistry - Registers managed instances as event receivers and dispatches events
+    - IInstanceFactory - Create's fully managed instances (Autowired, Value Injected, Fast Constructed by default)
+    - IConstructorActivator - Finds the most appropriate constructor and tries to create an object using  it
+    - IValueInjector - Scans a class for [Value] attributes and automatically inserts them where possible
++ POCOs - Currently there are no proxies being used.
+Types that are managed by the container are merely POCOs with Attributes.

 ### TODO

-I recently refactored this from another project, so there's a lot to do before I can consider this "stable".
+- Class protection level changes
+- Example projects.
+- More testing

-- Reintegrate Conditional Services
+- Benchmarking
+- Re-integration of drones.
+- Container validation (circular depdendnecies, conditional issues)

 ## Quickstart

 To create a Rigged application, it is as simple as inheriting from the Rig class.
 Merely instantiating that class, or inheriting from it, will trigger the configuration of the application.
-This will start the component scanning part of the framework and it will discover all components that are marked with a Managed Type attribute.
+This will start the component scanning part of the framework and it will discover all components that are marked with a Rigger class attribute.
 You can pass in additional assemblies or namespace strings to the Rig constructor in order to include other Assemblies in your application.
 This will allow a plugin type style of development.

+In order to use it with Asp.Net Core, just call `.UseServiceProviderFactory(new RiggedServiceProviderFactory())` on your IHostBuilder.
+And make sure to .AddControllersAsServices() if you want to use [Autowire] and [Value].

 ### Singleton

-Singletons are scanned after configurations.
+Singletons are scanned after modules.
 They are not instantiated until requested from the container or autowired into another service.

 ```